 Mastering these library basics will help your students become independent life-long learners and will ensure that they’ll feel right at home in any library they visit.

-What delightful decimals and textual treasures will you be searching for in your library this Cygnus Term? 😊
+What delightful decimals and textual treasures will you and your students be searching for in your library this Cygnus Term? 😊

 ❡ Dukedoms large enough: Have you found all the local libraries in your area?
 There may be more than you realize, and there’s no better homeschool field trip than a field trip to a new library!
 The WorldCat Library Finder will help you find all the library collections near you — public and private, large and small — and the WorldCat catalog itself will help you locate the closest copy of almost any book in the world. 🏛